Wegovy and Mounjaro benefits beyond weight loss

 They work by increasing insulin production when needed, reducing insulin resistance, and slowing glucose release from the liver.
 They also delay stomach emptying, leading to steadier blood sugar levels and reduced appetite.

-How do Wegovy and Mounjaro affect cardiovascular health?
+Wegovy and cardiovascular health

 Start your weight loss consultation

-Does Wegovy and Mounjaro improve kidney health?
+Does Wegovy improve kidney health?

 Recent studies suggest that these drugs may offer additional health benefits, including potential improvements in kidney health.
 For example, research has linked semaglutide to a 24% reduction[4] in major kidney disease events.